hoabinhtran/hoabinhtran/README.md

  Monthly Champagne Sales forecast
  - Purpose: Forecast and visualize monthly sales performance of a Champagne store
  - Model: autoregressive integrated moving average (ARIMA)

+ Customer Segmentation
+ - Purpose: Segmenting customers' pool using a behavior-based approach for an Automobile bike Company.
+ - Based on 3 factors: (Recency, Frequency, Monetary)
+ - It groups the customers on the basis of their previous purchase transactions